Campus of the Massachusetts Institute of Technology: Bosworth's design

-Under the advice of John D. Rockefeller, Jr., Maclaurin chose Rockefeller's personal architect, MIT graduate William Welles Bosworth, to lead the next round of designs.
+Under the advice of John D. Rockefeller Jr., Maclaurin chose Rockefeller's personal architect, MIT class of 1889 graduate William Welles Bosworth, to lead the next round of designs.
 In no small part, he was chosen because of his willingness to work for clients with strong personal convictions.
 Bosworth was trained in the Beaux-Arts style and was influenced by the City Beautiful movement which was at its height at the time.

 Bosworth's proposal retained many elements of the previous proposals: a large, multi-armed building with room for future expansion and a large central court, but also successfully integrated the dormitories into the rest of the complex.
 The campus would be oriented around two major east-west cross axes connecting the western academic half of campus with the residential eastern half of campus.
 Each half of campus would in turn be oriented around separate north-south axes, the western oriented its open green space towards the river and Boston while the eastern oriented its track and tennis courts northward into Cambridge.
 Bosworth's design was drawn so as to admit large amounts of light through exceptionally large windows on the first and second floors, many internal windows—not only on office doors but above door-level, and skylights over huge stairwells.
 However, later revisions began to incorporate more elements originally found in Freeman's designs such as double-loaded corridors and "open-grid, concrete structure with crossbeams supported by pairs of columns in the middle."

 Not all of Bosworth's design was built.
 His plan for future expansion, which extended the neo-classical corridors in a grid fashion further north, was followed for Building 7 but not for later additions.
 Interior pedestrian circulation follows parts of the grid pattern, but thru access is not possible on all floors.
 North-south movement is possible through buildings 7, 9, 33, and 35; and 8, 26, and 36.
 East-west movement is possible through buildings 9, 13, 12, 16, and 56; and 35, 37, 39, 38, 34, 36, and 32.
-The construction of MIT.nano broke the previous north-south passage from building 4 to 12, 24, and 34.
+The 2018 construction of MIT.nano severed the previous north-south passage from building 4 to 12, 24, and 34.
 There are also semi-grid-like tunnels from building 14 north and east to buildings 18, 54, and 16/56.
 The exterior appearance of new buildings beyond 7 and 11 is completely different than the original set.

 The original plan included dormitory quads on either side of Walker Memorial, which explains why it was surrounded by empty land when it was first constructed.
 Only the East Campus dorm was built in this area, and as larger parallels rather than a quad.
-Academic buildings and tennis courts now occupy most of this land, and all newer dorms other than Eastgate were actually built or purchased west of Massachusetts Avenue.
+Academic buildings and tennis courts now occupy most of this land, and most newer dorms were actually built or purchased west of Massachusetts Avenue.
+In the 21st century, new high-rise apartment dormitories for grad students have been built in the Kendall Square area, at the new easternmost extent of the MIT campus.